Web filtering in schools: Types

 The FCC and CIPA do not specify how the filtering needs to be done, so most schools are using a combination of DNS, browser and firewall-based filtering.

 DNS filtering

-The DNS filtering happens at the domain resolution layer of the Internet and does not allow the IP address of an obscene or harmful website to be discovered.
-There are multiple paid products that perform such work, but many schools are leveraging free solutions to filter non-safe sites.
+TDNS filtering happens at the domain resolution layer of the Internet and does not allow the IP address of an obscene or harmful website to be discovered.
+There are multiple paid products that perform such work, but many schools are leveraging free solutions to filter unsafe sites.

+Browser-based filtering

+School administrators can install browser extensions to all students that actively block inappropriate websites when the student is logged in.
+This method of web filtering is usually cloud-based, so the school can block websites even if the student is at home.
+There are many browser extensions, such as Securly, GoGuardian, and Lightspeed Systems that are able to filter web content.

+Firewall-based filtering

+Many schools also use firewall-based filtering to block inappropriate web content.
+This method of filtering happens by deeply analyzing website requests and traffic.
+The firewall blocks connections to certain websites if they are deemed inappropriate for students.
+It can check specific URLs, or it can block websites by category, where it checks a database of websites that fall in that specific category.